openaustralia/alavetelitheme/README.md

 ### Adding new authorities

-#### Authority FOI email
+#### Authority request email

-When collecting the FOI email address for an authority we need to find the best address to deal with them directly.
+When collecting the email address that requests to the authority are sent to, we need to find the best address to deal with them directly.
 A specific address for the authority isn’t always available, especially when they exist within a bigger department.
-This is the order of preference for the authority’s FOI email:
+This is the order of preference for the authority’s request email:

 1. Specific FOI address for sub-department agency (e.g. foi@special_agency.gov.au)